 How do I care for my feet?

 - Check your feet: Look at your whole foot, including the bottom, and between and under your toes.
-Check each day for wounds, corns, and calluses (thick areas of dead, dry skin).
+Check each day for wounds, corns, and calluses.
 The skin on your feet may be shiny, tight, or darker than normal.
 Your feet may also be cold and pale.
 Feel your feet by running your hands along the tops, bottoms, sides, and between your toes.
 Redness, swelling, and warmth are signs of blood flow problems that can lead to a foot ulcer.
 Do not try to remove corns or calluses yourself.

 - Wash and dry your feet carefully: Wash your feet each day with soap and warm water.
 Do not use hot water, because this can injure your foot.
 Dry your feet gently with a towel after you wash them.
 Dry between and under your toes.

 - Moisturize your feet: Use lotion or a moisturizer after you wash and dry your feet.
 Do not put lotion or moisturizer between your toes.
 Ask your caregiver what to use.

 - Cut your toenails correctly: File or cut your toenails straight across.
 Use a soft brush to clean around your toenails.
-If your toenails are very thick, you may need to have a caregiver cut them.
+If your toenails are very thick, you may need to have a caregiver or specialist cut them.

 - Protect your feet: Do not walk barefoot or wear your shoes without socks.
 Check your shoes for rocks or other objects that can hurt your feet.
 Wear cotton socks to help keep your feet dry.
 Wear socks without toe seams, or wear them with the seams inside out.
 Change your socks each day.
 Do not wear socks that are dirty or damp.

 How are diabetic foot problems diagnosed?

 - Foot exam: Your caregiver will check your feet for wounds and for any changes in how they look or move.
 He will look at your shoes to see if they fit you well.